sagedemage/rabbitmqphp/docs/mysqlDBsetup.md

 3. Granting admin user priviledges to the ProjectDB
 ```
-grant all privileges on 'ProjectDB' to admin@'localhost';
+grant all privileges on ProjectDB.* to 'admin'@'localhost';
 ```

 ## ON mysql as ADMIN: